Mu-L/YouTubeTweak/README.md

 - **No access to personal information** — all settings, caches, and preferences are stored locally in your browser;
 - **Full user control** — every feature can be enabled or disabled at your discretion.

+Our goal is simple: bring YouTube back to a pure video-watching experience instead of a playground for ads and algorithms.

 You can view features of this extension on the extension store — or simply install it and experience them yourself!

 ## ✨ Get this extension